 The patient qualifies for the numerator in the abstracted measure, but fails the corresponding eCQM

 Different sources & methods of documentation: The allowed sources of documentation are different for the abstracted vs. electronic measures.
 The abstracted data can come from many different sources including notes, discharge summaries, patient history, etc. and can be structured or unstructured (free text).
 In addition, the documentation for abstracted measures can be completed electronically or on paper.
-The eCQM logic requires that data be documented electronically via the EHR and all data must be structured (no free text!) and mapped to the correct codes per the spec value sets.
+The eCQM logic requires that data be documented electronically via the EHR, and all data must be structured (no free text!) and mapped to the correct codes per the spec value sets.

 Workflow compliance: Any variance from standard electronic processes and workflow can potentially cause a difference in measure results.
-In our experience ‘problem list’ compliance, timing in documentation (documentation after discharge does not “count” for eCQM qualification) and documenting in an unstructured note are common issues.
+In our experience, ‘problem list’ compliance, timing in documentation (documentation after discharge does not “count” for eCQM qualification) and documenting in an unstructured note are common issues.

-In the abstracted specifications a patient will qualify for the numerator as long as the rehabilitation assessment is documented.
-However, the eCQM measure logic is more specific, there is a timing element to the documentation.
+In the abstracted specifications, a patient will qualify for the numerator as long as the rehabilitation assessment is documented.
+However, the eCQM measure logic is more specific; there is a timing element to the documentation.
 The eCQM rehabilitation assessment must occur ‘during’ the inpatient encounter.
 If the rehabilitation assessment was documented during the ED visit or after discharge, the patient will not qualify for the Numerator.
-Many of the eCQMs have timing requirements such as this and some of the eCQMs have required data elements that are not found in the comparable abstracted measure.
+Many of the eCQMs have timing requirements such as this one, and some of the eCQMs have required data elements that are not found in the comparable abstracted measure.